RosterElf Logo UK

 How long does it take to renew an RSA certificate?

 Renewal timelines vary by state.
 In NSW, RSA renewal requires completing an approved refresher course (typically 3–4 hours online or in person).
 SA, WA, ACT, NT, and TAS require renewal every 3–5 years.
-Victoria and Queensland issue lifetime RSA certificates with no renewal required.
-Always allow at least 4–6 weeks lead time before a certificate expires to avoid any compliance gap.
+Victoria and Queensland currently issue lifetime RSA certificates with no renewal required.
+Always allow at least 4–6 weeks lead time before a certificate expires to avoid any compliance gap — see our full guide to RSA certificate requirements by state.

 Can I use software to track certificate expiry automatically?